 WordPress footer is an integrated part of any WordPress website.
-If you want to learn how to edit WordPress footer, keep reading this article.
+If you want to learn how to edit footer in WordPress, keep reading this article.

-The first way of editing WordPress footer is to edit footer.php file.
+The first way of editing WordPress footer is to edit the footer.php file.

-In order to do this, you need to login into your WordPress dashboard and go to Appearance -> Theme Editor (although majority of sources write about Appearance -> Editor).
+In order to do this, you need to login to your WordPress dashboard and go to Appearance -> Theme Editor (although the majority of sources write about Appearance -> Editor).

 Next, you need to choose Theme Footer (footer.php) from the list on the right.

 Truth to tell, I don’t think this would be the best way of editing WordPress footer.

 However, if you’d like to check this way, at least, you may not be able to access this feature since it turns out to be hidden very often.

 2. Change footer content in the theme Customizer

 After logging into your WordPress dashboard, you should go to Appearance -> Customize.
 There you can find some options associated with footer settings.

 3. Add WordPress footer CSS